Easy access savings accounts

 It’s usually beneficial to compare easy access savings accounts to find one that suits you and your savings goals.
 You can quickly compare a range of easy access savings accounts by visiting the table at the top of this page.

-How much should I keep in easy access savings account?
+How much should I keep in an easy access savings account?

-How much you should keep in your easy access savings account depends on your person circumstances.
+How much you should keep in your easy access savings account depends on your personal circumstances.

 It's generally recommended that you have accessible savings to cover your bills and essential expenses for 3-6 months, if you happened to lose your job, for example.

 Many savers choose to split their money between different savings pots, for example, between more flexible easy access savings accounts, and high yield, longer term fixed rate accounts.
-This means that if an unexpected expense came up, such as a broken boiler, you have quick access to additional funds in an easy access account.
+This means that if an unexpected expense comes up, such as a broken boiler, you have quick access to emergency funds in an easy access savings account.

 What are the downsides to easy access savings accounts?